HTTPArchive/almanac.httparchive.org/src/content/en/2022/fonts.md

   )
 }}

+So, how are people using variable fonts?
+Not surprisingly the weight axis is the most popular value used with the `font-variation-settings` property, followed by optical sizes, width, slant, italic, and grades.

 This somewhat surprised us, because there is no need to use the low-level `font-feature-settings` property to set a custom weight axis value.
 You can simply use the `font-weight` property with a custom value, for example, font-weight: 550 for a weight between 500 and 600.
-Even more puzzling is that the most popular weight axis values are the "default" CSS weight values that have been around since the early days of CSS!
-Only 16% of the weight values are custom values along the weight range.

 {{ figure_markup(
   image="popular-variable-font-weight-values.png",